StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 ## Description

 StarRocks provides the MySQL-based loading method Broker Load.
 After you submit a load job, StarRocks asynchronously runs the job.
 You need to use [SHOW LOAD](../../../sql-reference/sql-statements/data-manipulation/SHOW%20LOAD.md) or `curl` to check the job result.
-For more information about the prerequisites, principles, and supported data file formats of Broker Load, see [Load data from HDFS or cloud storage](../../../loading/BrokerLoad.md).
+For more information about the background information, prerequisites, principles, supported data file formats, supported external storage systems, and how to perform single-table loads and multi-table loads, see [Load data from HDFS or cloud storage](../../../loading/BrokerLoad.md).

 Before you use Broker Load, make sure that brokers are deployed in your StarRocks cluster.
 You can use [SHOW BROKER](../../../sql-reference/sql-statements/Administration/SHOW%20BROKER.md) to check for brokers that are deployed in your StarRocks cluster.
 If no brokers are deployed, you must deploy brokers by following the instructions provided in [Deploy a broker](../../../quick_start/Deploy.md).
 In this topic, assume that a group of brokers collectively named 'mybroker' are deployed in your StarRocks cluster.